Why the LASIK Industry Trolls Refs & Umpires

 It’s not about sports at all.
 It’s about fixing LASIK’s reputation.

-After years of scrutiny, the industry is hungry for a rebrand.
-These “viral moments” are no accident.
-They're part of a calculated pivot to recapture public trust and get LASIK back into the spotlight.
+After years of scrutiny, the LASIK industry is hungry for a rebrand.
+These “viral moments” are a calculated pivot to recapture public trust and get LASIK back into a positive spotlight.
 If that means hijacking fandom and frustration?
 So be it.

-It’s slick.
-It’s effective.
+It’s slick and probably effective.
 And it oversimplifies a life-changing decision.

 Media Clout-Chasing is Helping LASIK